Dr. Marc A. Smith

 Viégas, Fernanda B., Marc Smith.
 “Newsgroup Crowds and AuthorLines: Visualizing the Activity of Individuals in Conversational Cyberspaces“, Proceedings of Hawaii International Conference on Software and Systems (HICSS) 2004.
 [Best Paper: Persistent Conversation Minitrack]

 Ken Hinckely, G Ramos, Francois Guimbretiere, Patrick Baudisch, Marc Smith, Stitching: pen gestures that span multiple displays.
-Proceedings of the working conference on Advanced visual interfaces (AVI), 2004
+Proceedings of the working conference on Advanced visual interfaces (AVI), 2004.
+[Local Copy]

 Marc Smith and Andrew Fiore.
 Visualization components for persistent conversations, Conference on Human Factors in Computing Systems (CHI), 2001.

 Dave Vronay, Smith, Marc, Steven Drucker.
-“Chat as a Streaming Media Type” in ACM UIST 1999
+“Alternative Interfaces for Chat” in ACM UIST 1999

 Un-refereed conference proceedings